Kartik-Yadav0001/studio/README.md

 3.  **Set up environment variables:**

-    Create a `.env` file in the root of the project by copying the example file:
+    Create a `.env` file in the root of the project.
+You can copy the example if one exists.
     ```bash
-    cp .env.example .env
+    touch .env
     ```
     You will need to add your API key for the Gemini model to enable the AI Performance Analyst feature.
     ```